WPMet Site Logo

 In Conclusion

-If you have followed the above steps, you should be able to connect WordPress forms to Google Sheets and the form submission data are seamlessly exported to Google Sheets.
+If you have followed the above steps, you should be able to connect WordPress forms to Google Sheets, and the form submission data will be seamlessly exported to Google Sheets.

 MetForm offers a range of convenient and ready-to-use features to meet everyone’s needs.
 Get MetForm Pro and have next-level experience in building WordPress forms!